-Purpose: The Office of Research and Graduate Studies is committed to increasing the amount of external funding obtained by the university to support faculty research, scholarship and creative activities.
-Research Incentive Awards (RIA) are available to support faculty engaged in externally-funded research, scholarship or creative projects by granting a course release to provide additional time to focus on their work.
+Purpose: The Office of Research and Graduate Studies is committeed to increasing the amount of external funding obtained by the University to support faculty research, scholarship and creative activities.
+Research Incentive Awards (RIA) are available to support faculty engaged in externally funded research, scholarship or creative projects by granting course release to provide additional time to focus on their work.

 Award Guidelines: RIA (maximum value equivalent to the replacement cost of a 3-credit hour course established by Faculty Personnel Services at the time of the award) is available to all regular faculty members who serve as either the Principal Investigator (PI) or Co-Principal Investigator (Co-PI) on an external grant or contract that meets the following conditions:

-- Is approved by departmental Chair and Dean, and Vice President for Research and Dean of Graduate Studies prior to proposal submission.
+- Is approved by departmental Chair and Dean, and Vice President for Research and Innovation prior to proposal submission.

-Multiple year grants or contracts may qualify for RIA for each year of the award, provided the above criteria are met for each year (e.g., a ≥$300,000 award may qualify for three RIA provided the funding is ≥$100,000 per year).
+Multiple year grants or contracts may qualify for RIA for each year of the award, provided the above criteria are met for each year (e.g., a ≥$180,000 award may qualify for three RIA's provided the funding is ≥$60,000 per year).
 RIA may also be held concurrently with college-funded course releases provided this does not exceed the per-project or per year limits (see below).

-Large awards may qualify for a maximum of two RIA per year where the grant or contract is ≥$200,000 per year at 44.5% indirect or a minimum of $60,000 in indirect recovery.
-For example, a three-year grant for $1.5 million ($500,000 per year) could provide 2 RIA for each of the three years.
+Large awards may qualify for a maximum of two RIA per year where the grant or contract is ≥$120,000 per year at 46.5% indirect, or a minimum of $38,000 in indirect recovery.
+For example, a three-year grant for $1.5 million ($500,000 per year) could provide 2 RIA's for each of the three years.

 - Fee-for-service contracts;